Guardian Optical raises $2.5 million for AI-driven in-car monitoring

 Guardian, which was founded in 2015, is actively prototyping an in-car platform that improves passenger safety.
 Its specially designed sensors capture high-resolution videos and three-dimensional depth maps simultaneously, while its computer vision algorithms keep tabs on passengers and objects in the cabin.

 The system can detect when riders come aboard and even pinpoint the door through which they entered.
-Moreover, it can estimate riders’ physical dimensions, making it well-suited for tasks like monitoring young children in the back seats of cars or adjusting the force of an airbag’s deployment in a collision
+Moreover, it can estimate riders’ physical dimensions, making it well-suited for tasks like monitoring young children in the back seats of cars or adjusting the force of an airbag’s deployment in a collision.

 “We can classify people and objects inside the cabin without direct line of sight,” Dotan said.